SEA circular: Taking a human rights perspective on solving plastic pollution

 Explore this section and view resources to learn more about HRBA in the context of marine plastic pollution

-SEA circular has produced a range of resources on the human rights and gender implications of plastic pollution:
+SEA circular has produced and contributed to a range of resources on the human rights and gender implications of plastic pollution:

 Date: 23 March 2020